Soft & Strict Data

 ☁ Soft Data

-Example: 🙎♂ Player X was included in the segment of a campaign.
+🙎♂ Player X was included in the Segment of a campaign.
 The player was sent an email, however, did not open it but still logged in and made a deposit.
-The data from this player's login and deposit will still be included in the login and deposit conversion data for the activity/campaign.
+The data from this player's login and deposit will still be included in the login and deposit conversion data for the Activity/campaign.

 This is not the case when it comes to looking at strict data.
 For comparison please look at the example in the below section.